Big Data automation has seriously impacted both organizational operations and digitalization.

 The most important aspect of a self-service module is security.
 Once the data is available and organized, it must be encrypted so that users cannot manipulate the data.
 Essentially, it must be “read only.”
 All business owners need to ensure their data processing systems are reinforced so that it cannot be breached.
 This can be achieved through user authentication as well as audits.

-Automation of big data analytics is a massive step toward improving data science ops are your organization.
+Automation of big data analytics is a massive step toward improving data science ops at your organization.
 Stakeholders should be able to utilize data without encountering the headaches of deciphering it.
 This allows analysts to focus on forecasting rather than scrubbing data.
 Since the ultimate goal is to use the information you collect, it is important that any automation process be geared towards end use such as reporting and visualization for strategy.
 If the automation process doesn’t increase efficiency, it is worthless, and can't justify the money and effort invested into it.